10 Emerging Collector Cars That Are Starting To Increase In Value

 1992 – 1995 Porsche 968

-If you are looking for bargains amongst the air-cooled Porsche’s, you have missed the boat.
+If you are looking for bargains among the air-cooled Porsche models, you have missed the boat.
 Prices for the 911, 912, and 914 have all shot up in value in recent years.
 It is the water-cooled Porsches that have caught the eye of collectors.
 Prices for the sophisticated 928 have been increasing in value and it is the 968 that is being closely watched.

 1984 – 1989 Toyota 4Runner